GeekAthonNeuralNinjas/Atlas/README.md

 Our solution aims to simplify and enhance the travel planning experience.
 With our Atlas app, users can:

 1. **Specify Their Preferences**: Set the city they want to visit, the number of days available, and other travel preferences through an intuitive app interface.
-2. **Automated Itinerary Generation**: The Flask API, powered by Amazon Bedrock’s RAG (Retrieval-Augmented Generation) capabilities and Google Places API, processes the user’s inputs to create a personalized and optimized activity plan.
+2. **Automated Itinerary Generation**: The Flask API, powered by Gemini capabilities, processes the user’s inputs to create a personalized and optimized activity plan, based on API Data and User Needs for his context, giving it a sense of grounding, reducing hallucinations and inacurrate data.
 3. **Detailed Guided Tours**: Once a tour is generated, users can view their itinerary with detailed activity descriptions, organized by dates, and explore the city using an interactive guided map.
+4. **Explore Landmarks in 3D**: Dive deeper into your destination with 3D models of iconic landmarks, offering an immersive way to preview and explore famous attractions before even arriving.

 This seamless integration between the iOS app and the backend API ensures a user-friendly experience while delivering intelligent and practical solutions for travel planning.